stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 In 2018 we bore witness to a major master plan laid out release by release by the React team.
 It should be noted that each release was a minor release, meaning the semver in the fact that we never bump the major number of the release which is synonymous with wide breaking changes.
 Everything they did, they did as minor releases.
 This is important to note because, in order to roll out the changes that I am going to tell you about and breaking the old way of doing things, the React team ensured that each new features released were, for the most part, backwards compatible and work side by side with existing features.

+We also saw an update to React's most popular CLI tool Create React App, which we covered in detail in our [Hello Create React App 2.0](https://www.telerik.com/blogs/hello-create-react-app-2) article back in October of 2018.

 Below is the React minor releases from 2018

 - [16.3 (Mar 29th, 2018) New Lifecycles and Context API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html)